WICG/PEPC/explainer.md

 element will look like a button and be used just like any other HTML element.
-The key difference is that clicking this button will trigger a permission request for which the user agent can have good confidence that it was user-initiated.* *We propose the name of “Page Embedded Permission Control” which can be abbreviated as PEPC.*
+The key difference is that clicking this button will trigger a permission request for which the user agent can have good confidence that it was user-initiated.* *We propose the name of "Page Embedded Permission Control" which can be abbreviated as PEPC.*

 To extract a strong signal of user intent, we believe that user agents require